 CVE-2025-64155

-A critical OS command injection vulnerability in FortiSIEM allows unauthenticated remote attackers to execute unauthorized code via crafted TCP requests.
+An OS command injection vulnerability in Fortinet FortiSIEM allows unauthenticated attackers to execute arbitrary code or commands via crafted TCP requests.

 Executive summary